Suzan-Dev/h-assignment/README.md

 # Things to consider

 1. Use React v17 as some packages were giving issues with React v18
-2. Use react with vite instead of create-react-app
+2. Use vite's react-ts template instead of create-react-app
 3. Use tailwindcss for styling
 4. Use react-query for data fetching library